khalid586/Kill-the-monster/README.md

-Single player game using javascript.
+A simple single player game made using javascript.